BACK

 Request and respond to feedback at each project phase.

-Review and update playbook quarterly.
+Review and update this playbook quarterly.

 10. Key Resources & Templates

-A. Welcome Email Template
+A. Welcome Email

 Hi [Client Name],

-B. Weekly Update Template
+B. Weekly Update

 Hi [Client Name],